qiao-xin/Scripts_for_GB/calculate_Ka_Ks_pipeline/README.md

 # A pipeline used to compute Ka and Ks

-A method named [gamma-MYN method](https://biologydirect.biomedcentral.com/articles/10.1186/1745-6150-4-20) (a Modified version of Yang-Nielsen method) is used to estimate Ka and Ks values.
+This pipeline adopted a method named [gamma-MYN method](https://biologydirect.biomedcentral.com/articles/10.1186/1745-6150-4-20) (a Modified version of Yang-Nielsen method) to estimate Ka and Ks values.
 [MAFFT (L-INS-i)](https://mafft.cbrc.jp/alignment/software/) is used to perform pairwise alignment of protein sequences for each duplicate gene pair.

 | | |
 | --- | --- |